MicrosoftDocs/azure-docs/articles/container-apps/vnet-custom-internal.md

 ---
-title: Provide an external virtual network to an Azure Container Apps Preview environment
+title: Provide an internal virtual network to an Azure Container Apps Preview environment
-description: Learn how to provide an external VNET to an Azure Container Apps environment.
+description: Learn how to provide an internal VNET to an Azure Container Apps environment.
 services: container-apps
 author: craigshoemaker
 ms.service: container-apps